zzxzzk115/blog/src/game-engine-dev/computer-graphics/basic-theories/raster-images.md

 - Raster images
 - Vector images

-Raster images store a 2D rectangular array of pixels, while vector images store some points and their paths.
+A raster image stores a 2D rectangular array of pixels, while a vector image stores some points and their paths.

 For example, a JPEG format image file is a raster image, a SVG format image file is a vector image.